wultra/react-native-powerauth-mobile-sdk/docs/Token-Based-Authentication.md

 }
 ```

-Token can be locally cached on the device.
+The token can be locally cached on the device.
 You can test this situation by calling `await PowerAuthTokenStore.hasLocalToken("MyToken")`.

 ## Generating Authorization Header